rshiffer/GitHub/README.md

 Changelog (newest to oldest):

-11-16-13: Added README.md
-11-16-13: Changed project to use relative paths for Lib and Inc directories
+11-16-13: Initial checkin, Changed project to use relative paths for Lib and Inc directories, Added README.md, Added flags to Texture Draw function
-11-16-13: Initial checkin